sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 1. Run Pyroscope Server

-- Start pyroscope server from WSL Linux prompt using, `sudo pyroscope server`.
+- Start Pyroscope server from WSL Linux prompt using, `sudo pyroscope server`.
 The output of this command should show Port on which server is running.

     - Either use [curl](https://curl.se/) or [hey](https://github.com/rakyll/hey) tool to invoke the API.
 Below command shows how to generate load using hey,
         - run `.\hey.exe -m GET -c 10 -q 2 http://localhost:5000/weatherforecast` (Note: Modify the URL As appropriate)